RowenWitt/Job-Finder/README.md

 - reviews sometimes doesn't show up when it should, likely due to uncommon html structure

 - If you want to build this into an app, you'll need a table to handle login info as well as a table relating `id` from JobListings table to a user's related actions.

+- Missing a fair number of links to applications, a number of possible solutions, best is probably troubleshooting the scraper